Macquarie Point Stadium: Sports events

 The proposed anchor tenant for Macquarie Point Stadium is the Tasmania Football Club.
-Under the stadium’s usage model, the club’s AFL (Men's) team is expected to play seven home matches per season at the venue, with four additional matches hosted at York Park in Launceston.
+Under the stadium's usage model, the club's AFL (Men's) team is expected to play seven home matches per season at the venue, with four additional matches hosted at York Park in Launceston.
 The financial model assumes an average attendance of 20,825.
 The stadium is also expected to host three AFL Women's (AFLW) matches annually, with projected crowds of approximately 4,900.

 The venue is also intended to accommodate cricket during the summer season.
 (Note: During the design phase, Cricket Australia and Cricket Tasmania raised concerns about potential shading on the pitch from roof supports.
 These concerns were addressed through design modifications aimed at reducing shadow impacts and maintaining suitability for professional-level play.)

-Cricket fixtures proposed in the financial model include one annual Test match (played over four days), one men's and one women's ODI or Twenty20 match, four Big Bash League games, and four Women's Big Bash League games.
+Cricket fixtures proposed in the financial model include one annual Test match (played over five days), one men's and one women's ODI or Twenty20 match, four Big Bash League games, and four Women's Big Bash League games.
 The venue is under consideration as a future home ground for the Hobart Hurricanes men's and women's teams, and may also serve as a summer venue for the Tasmanian Tigers in domestic competitions such as the Sheffield Shield and national one-day tournaments.

 Earlier concept plans included movable lower-tier seating to accommodate rectangular field sports such as rugby and soccer, aiming to improve sightlines and spectator experience.
 This feature was not retained in the final design.
 Nonetheless, planning documents include a variety of rugby and soccer events, including matches from the National Rugby League, NRL Women's Premiership, State of Origin, and Super Rugby Pacific, as well as potential international fixtures featuring the Wallabies and Wallaroos.
 Discussions have also included the possibility of hosting A-League Men's and A-League Women's matches, along with international matches for the Socceroos and Matildas.